Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

 \begin{remark}[Symmetry] Alternatively, one could deduce the dynamics for $\process Z$ in $\mathbb Q$ starting from $\process X$, whose dynamics is known in $\hat{\mathbb Q}$.
-By applying Ito rule to the process given by $Z_t = f(X_t)$ where $f(x) = \sfrac 1 x$, it would be possible to deduce the dynamics of $\process Z$ in $\hat{\mathbb Q}$.
+By applying Ito{'s formula} {to the process given by $Z_t = f(X_t)$ where $f(x) = \sfrac 1 x$}, it would be possible to deduce the dynamics of $\process Z$ in $\hat{\mathbb Q}$.
 Once its dynamics is known, the form of the driving martingales under $\mathbb Q$ can be worked out using Girsanov Theorem.
-Under the log-normal dynamics chosen for the FX rates, this latter approach and the one starting from the Radon-Nikodym derivative in Eq \eqref{eqn:rnDer4} lead to the same result.
-A detailed calculation in case the dynamics of the FX rate is subject also to jump-to-default effect, is presented in Section \ref{sec:fxSymmetry} below. \end{remark}
+Under the log--normal dynamics chosen for the FX rates, this latter approach and the one starting from the Radon--Nikodym derivative in Eq \eqref{eqn:rnDer4} lead to the same result.
+A detailed calculation in case the dynamics of the FX rate is subject also to jump--to--default effect, is presented in Section \ref{sec:fxSymmetry} {below}. \end{remark}

-There are cases, for example stochastic volatility FX rate models, where starting from one specification of the FX rate can make a difference, because the consistency between the arbitrage-free dynamics obtained under the two different specifications is not guaranteed.
-In these models, if one starts from $X$ as a primitive modelling quantity, and then implies the distribution of $Z$ at some time $t$ from the law of $X_t$, what will be obtained can be a different distribution from the one that one would have had by starting from $Z$ as a primitive modelling quantity based on the same dynamical properties as $X$.
+There are cases, for example stochastic volatility FX rate models, where starting from {a different} specification of the FX rate can make a difference, because the consistency between the arbitrage--free dynamics obtained under the two different specifications is not guaranteed.
+In these models, if one starts from $X$ as a primitive modelling quantity, and then implies the distribution of $Z$ at some time $t$ from the law of $X_t$, what will be obtained can be a different distribution from the one that one would have had by starting from $Z$ as a primitive modelling quantity based on the same {dynamical} properties as $X$.

-In applications to quanto CDS pricing, where the FX rate is used in Eq \eqref{eqn:chngNum}, there is a degree of arbitrariness in using one specification or the other.
-Having consistency between the two specifications is a desirable property to avoid obtaining results that depend on the aforementioned choice.
+{In applications to quanto CDS pricing, where the FX rate is used in Eq \eqref{eqn:chngNum}},{and where, depending on the circumstances, we might be interested in pricing or calibrating either under the liquid--currency measure or under the contractual--currency measure,} there is a degree of arbitrariness in using one specification or the other.
+Having consistency between the two specifications is a desirable property to avoid results that depend on the aforementioned choice.